hilton/hilton.github.com/presentations/naming-guidelines.md

 1. What can we learn from a cost-benefit analysis of naming guidelines?
 1. How do naming and naming guidelines relate to software documentation?

-Needless to say, I hope that software engineering researchers address these questions in the future.
+Needless to say, we hope that software engineering researchers address these questions in the future.

 ## References